keith-ng/Projects/CV - Valorant Heatmaps & Replay/README.md

 ### TLDR:

-- Extracted positional data of over 10 object classes throughout a video using a machine learning model
+- Extracted positional data of over 10 object classes from videos using a machine learning model
 - Obtained information from over 20 data points using optical character recognition and computer vision
 - Combined and cleaned both datasets before generating movement heatmaps using a density plot
 - Created a replay system with features that address current pain points verified by KOLs